Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Introduction

+Differential-algebraic equations (DAEs) are ubiquitous in systems engineering problems, especially in design applications \cite{crawley2008contrasting,wetter2009modelica,wu2010fast,karimi2004modeling,lee2002power}.
+Mathematical models in this area are typically heterogeneous and very sparse.
+Obtaining the sparse Jacobian for such problems is critical for successful solving or preconditioning strategies.

-There is a common misconception within the engineering community that precompiled numerical models are ``hard-wired'' models.
-This was certainly the case (quite) a few years ago when the models were coded in languages with few object-oriented features, such as Fortran 77 or C. Many legacy numerical solvers indeed require that model structure is known at compile time.
-This is in part due to legacy solvers using built-in data types to represent model parameters and variables and by that also inheriting all the limitations of those data types.
-In many engineering applications, especially in design problems, model structure can (and often does) change at runtime.
-For example, when designing a heat exchanger one may want to keep inlet and outlet temperatures constant at operating conditions and optimize for heat exchanger geometry parameters.
-In transient simulations, however, heat exchanger geometry is fixed and temperatures are system variables.
-Variable and parameter designation is selected by the designer as needed at runtime.
-Having the ability to reuse the same model for different types of analyses is extremely important for streamlining engineering processes and reducing model verification and validation efforts.
+Additional challenges arise from the need to effectively manage the complexity of system engineering models.
+The model equations are typically not in a single central place, but assembled from component model equations loaded from multiple dynamic libraries.
+Furthermore, the component model structure can (and often does) change at runtime.
+For example, when designing a heat exchanger one may want to keep inlet and outlet temperatures constant at operating conditions and optimize the heat exchanger geometry parameters.
+In the transient simulations, however, the heat exchanger geometry is fixed and temperatures are system variables.
+The variable and parameter designation is selected by the designer as needed at runtime.
+The ability to reuse the same model for different types of analyses is required to reduce the cost of the computation deployment as well as the cost of component model verification and validation.

+To address these requirements, domain-specific modeling languages based on symbolic code manipulations such as gPROMS \cite{oh1996} and Modelica \cite{olsson2012} have been introduced.
+Tools built around these languages \cite{dymola,wolfram,maple,gproms,matlab} allow engineers to work in a more interactive design environment where they can make modifications of their models at runtime.
+These tools go beyond Jacobian generation and perform a number of transformations on the mathematical model, such as causalization, tearing, and index reduction to make subsequent simulations more efficient (see e.g.~\cite{cellier2006} and references therein).
+Under the hood, the model encoded in the domain-specific language is processed symbolically and code compatible with the numerical solver is generated and compiled on the fly.
+Then, such a hard-wired precompiled model is simulated and the result is returned to the user.
+This approach was pioneered in compiler automatic differentiation tools such as ADIC \cite{bischof1997adic} and OpenAD/F \cite{utke2008}.